 Diagnosing Rectal Bleeding

 The first step in diagnosing bleeding in the digestive tract is locating the site of the bleeding.
-Dr. Singh, Dr. Rashbaum, or Dr. Nitin Parikh will take your complete medical history and perform a physical examination.
+Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, or Dr. Long B. Nguyen will take your complete medical history and perform a physical examination.
 Symptoms such as changes in bowel habits, black or red stools, and pain or tenderness in the abdomen may tell them which area of the digestive tract is bleeding.
 Iron supplements, bismuth subsalicylate (Pepto-Bismol), or certain foods such as beets can give the stool the same appearance as bleeding from the digestive tract.
 Stool tests can also show bleeding that is not visible to you including the following:

 - Nasogastric lavage